 Your credit record

-A good credit record is very valuable to you.
-This information is used by banks and finance companies to aid in approving loan or credit card applications or assessing the increase of your borrowing limit.
+A good credit record is very valuable to you as this information is used by banks and finance companies when they are deciding whether to approve your application for a new loan or credit card, or when managing existing such as increasing your borrowing limit.

 - Paying bills on time

 - Not having any court action taken against you for non-payment of debts